radiantlogic-v8/documentation-new/documentation/configuration/identity-views/identity-views.md

 ![An image showing ](Media/Image3.24.jpg)

-Figure 24: Suffix Branch Inclusion Settings

 You can include as many branches as you want.
 The screen shot below depicts three branches configured for inclusion.
 These branches will appear in the virtual tree.
 [Suffix (branch) Exclusion](#suffix-branch-exclusion) can be used as an alternative to the Inclusion setting.

 ![An image showing ](Media/Image3.25.jpg)

-Figure 25: Multiple Branches can be Included in the Virtual View

 The default size limit is set to 100 meaning only 100 containers below the Remote Base DN are visible to select for exclusion.
 Increase the size limit if you need to display more branches and click **Refresh Tree**.
 You can also enter a result filter to dynamically reduce the branches to the ones you want to exclude.